murillo-group/sarkas/docs/contributing/dev_docs.rst

 Install Required Packages
 -------------------------

 Sarkas documentation build requires additional packages.
-Open a Teminal window and activate your sarkas environment
+Open a Terminal window and activate your sarkas environment

     .. code-block:: console

         $ conda activate sarkas

-Move into the ``sarkas-master/docs/`` directory, using ``cd`` commands, and type the following
+Move into the root directory ``sarkas/`` directory, using ``cd`` commands, and type the following

     .. code-block:: console

-        $ conda install --file requirements.txt -c conda-forge
+        (sarkas) $ conda env update -f sarkas_env.yaml

-The above command will install the packages listed in ``requirements.txt`` using the conda channel ``conda-forge``.
+The above command will update if necessary and install the newer packages.
-If your changes require the installation of a new package please add to the ``requirements.txt`` file.
+If your changes require the installation of a new package or a different version of an existing package please add it to ``sarkas/sarkas_env.yaml`` and to the ``docs/requirements.txt``.
+Remember that ``pip`` uses two equal signs while ``conda`` uses only one.

 Writing Documentation
 ---------------------

 When making or adding changes to Sarkas source code an example ``.ipynb`` notebook and/or an ``.rst`` file should be created to demonstrate how it works.
-A good example are the notebooks in the `tutorial page <https://murillo-group.github.io/sarkas/documentation/tutorial.html>`_.
+A good example are the notebooks in the `tutorial page <../documentation/tutorial.rst>`_.

-You will also need to add the ``.rst`` file and/or ``.ipynb`` notebook's path in the relevant section in the ``index.rst`` file (you can find this in ``sarkas-master/docs/``).
+You will also need to add the ``.rst`` file and/or ``.ipynb`` notebook's path in the relevant section in the ``index.rst`` file (you can find this in ``sarkas/docs/``).

 Besides this, the functions and classes in your code must always contain **docstrings**.

-Sphinx uses these docstrings to auto-generate the `API documentation <https://murillo-group.github.io/sarkas/api/api.html>`_ for the entire Sarkas package.
+Sphinx uses these docstrings to auto-generate the `API documentation <../api/api.rst>`_ for the entire Sarkas package.

 .. note::